bernardmuller/personalsite/README.md

 # personalsite

-This is my personal site where I display showcase work.
+This is my personal site where I showcase my work.

 https://bernardmuller.dev